Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 ## Rationale

-The public metadata schema is based on the ERC-1155 schema in order to be usable by other marketplaces in the cryptospace.
+The public metadata schema is based on the ERC-1155 schema in order to be usable by other marketplaces in the crypto space.
 This allows gamers to buy and sell their assets on any marketplace that supports ERC-1155 assets.

 We extended the schema by adding `type` and `subtype` to help front ends and marketplaces order and filter assets as they deem necessary.
 It also helps the in-game libraries determine how to parse the private metadata for in-game usage.

 `assetProperties` is an object that contains the data specific to the `type` and `subtype` asset.
 Each type/subtype of asset will have a different frameworks for what the `assetProperties` object contains.
 We will create separate documents for each schema pertaining to the type/subtypes.

-`developer-properties` is an object that contains data that the developer added specific to their game.
+`devProperties` is an object that contains data that the developer added specific to their game.
 This is similar to the `properties` object in the ERC-1155 schema.
 Developers may use this object to add additional information as necessary.

 ### Todo: Localization
 Similarly to the ERC1155 metadata json schema, metadata localization should be standardized to increase presentation uniformity across all languages.
-This should also be loosly based on the ERC1155 metadata localization schema.
+This should also be loosely based on the ERC1155 metadata localization schema.

 ## Samples